 The 1GB would work just fine as well.
 Once you defined the memory click on Next.

 Next, we are going to configure the Hard Disk for the VM, choose Create a virtual hard disk now and click on Create.

-By default, VirtualBox should pick up VDI as the hard disk, you can still choose the VDI, but I wanted this VM hard disk to be used by other hypervisors such as VMware workstation in the future hence I selected VMDK and as the hard disk file type and clicked on Next.
+By default, VirtualBox should pick up VDI as the hard disk, you can still choose the VDI, but I wanted this VM hard disk to be used by other hypervisors such as VMware workstation in the future; hence I selected VMDK and as the hard disk file type and click on Next.

 In the Storage on Physical hard disk, choose Dynamically allocated option.

-You now need to define the hard disk storage size, I am choosing 20GB as the storage, you may choose the same or different size depends on your usage and click on Create.
+You now need to define the hard disk storage size; I choose 20GB as the storage; you may choose the same or different size depending on your usage and click on Create.